jstudenski/Responsive-Portfolio/README.md

 > ### TO DO:
+> - Check colors for consistency and convert to variables
-> - Add quick start guide
+> - Add quick start guide w/sass instructions
+> - Change connect icons to favicons

 ------